 After streamlining its services, the Allstate-owned brand is aiming to convey simplicity with the new tagline, “Esurance: Surprisingly Painless.”
 The campaign emphasizes authenticity and transparency, while the humorous fourth-wall breaking approach may also prove appealing.

-MoonPie has mastered the art of being funny on Twitter (@MoonPie).
+MoonPie has mastered the art of being funny on X, formerly Twitter (@MoonPie).
 The product is a chocolate marshmallow confection, yet many tweets read like the thoughts of a lonely, love-sick man deep in the throes of middle age.
 Punctuation is often ignored, and you can never be totally sure where a tweet is heading.

 Sometimes the 1st bite of MoonPie is the best bite other times it may be the 2nd bite anyway Linda if you’re listening I’m sorry please tell me what I did wrong